 Children enrolled in CYP may continue to receive care without interruption for the same fees while families take maternity, convalescent, or other types of leave.
-However, if you want to remove your child from CYP during leave, you may use the annual vacation benefit (for further details, please refer to Vacation section above).
+However, if you want to remove your child from CYP during leave, you may use the annual vacation benefit (explained in the paragraph above).
 If you wish to remove your child from services beyond 10 days, you must either continue to pay the fees to keep the space or disenroll your child.
-If you plan to re-enroll your child, you must submit a new request for care through MCC.
+If or when you decide to re-enroll your child, you must submit a new request for care through MCC.